PauloPhagula/site/_posts/2017-04-06-js-inheritance-doesnt-exist.md

 the "Java" people to easily embark into JS and the way it works is with `new` doing some "stuff" on the background.

-If were to implement `new` ourselves it would look like:
+If we were to implement `new` ourselves it would look like:

 ```js
 /**